Implementation

 Show or Hide Add to Google Pay Button

-MPP SDK provides the following methods to check if the specific card is already added to Google Pay wallet:
+The MPP SDK provides the following methods to check if a specific card is already added to Google Pay wallet:

-• MeaPushProvisioning.GooglePay.checkWalletForCardSuffix(String cardSuffix, GooglePayRegisteredTokensListener listener) - using card suffix, does not require network connection.
+• MeaPushProvisioning.GooglePay.checkWalletForCardSuffix(String cardSuffix, GooglePayRegisteredTokensListener listener) - using card suffix, doesn't require network connection.

-• MeaPushProvisioning.GooglePay.checkWalletForToken(MppPaymentNetwork paymentNetwork, String tokenId, GooglePayTokenListener listener) - using pre-fetched token data, does not require network connection.
+• MeaPushProvisioning.GooglePay.checkWalletForToken(MppPaymentNetwork paymentNetwork, String tokenId, GooglePayTokenListener listener) - using pre-fetched token data, doesn't require network connection.

 • MeaPushProvisioning.GooglePay.checkWalletForCardToken(MppCardDataParameters cardData, GooglePayTokenListener listener) - using card data, requires network connection.